pve-loong64-port/proxmox-backup/docs/system-booting.rst

   :alt: Grub boot screen

-The simplest and most reliable way to determine which bootloader is used, is to watch the boot process of the Proxmox Backup node.
+The simplest and most reliable way to determine which bootloader is used, is to watch the boot process of the Proxmox Backup Server node.

 You will either see the blue box of ``grub`` or the simple black on white